E-Juliet/Project-Phase-1/README.md

 * To identify which type of films have the highest votes

-* To identify which type of films have the highest gross
+* To identify which films have the highest gross

 * To find the average duration of a film